space-concordia-spacecraft/docs/git-guide/index.md

 _Note: This guide is based off of another guide.
 [Click here](https://docs.laurentlao.com/#/guides/guide-git) to check the original version._

-The following guide will cover different git capabilities in detail.
+The following set of guides will cover different git capabilities in detail.
+This allows the user to familiarize themselves with the tool.

 A list of useful commands can be found in the following section.

 ## TLDR